 Review: Celebrating 50 Years of Broadway at the Kennedy Center

-The Kennedy Center Washington DC is already an awe-inspiring place.
+The John F. Kennedy Center for the Performing Arts in Washington DC is already an awe-inspiring place.
 Knowing who has walked the halls, performed on the stage, and made their mark in this grand space is a humbling experience.
 But to see so many of these artists together in one place, singing some of the most well-known, beloved songs in theater history is something else altogether.
 Welcome to 50 Years of Broadway at the Kennedy Center.

 As part of the Kennedy Center’s 50th anniversary celebration, this star-studded concert pays homage to the legacy and impact of Broadway musicals at the Kennedy Center, and includes a special tribute to the late Stephen Sondhiem.
 Hosted by Tony Award winner James Monroe Iglehart, the production stars Stephanie J. Block, Sierra Boggess, Gavin Creel, LaChanze, Beth Leavel, Norm Lewis, Andrea McArdle, Andrew Rannells, Frances Ruffelle, Vanessa Williams, Betsy Wolfe, and Tony Yazbeck.
 Rounding out the company are dancers Michael Baerga, Sir Brock, Tony Meredith, Dave Schoonover, and Jaquez Andre Sims.

-James Monroe Iglehart (“Aladdin,” “Hamilton,” “Chicago”) shines as the hilarious, dynamic host of the event and kicks it off with a perfect rendition of “Magic to Do” from “Pippin” (how fitting, right?).
+James Monroe Iglehart (Aladdin, Hamilton, Chicago) shines as the hilarious, dynamic host of the event and kicks it off with a perfect rendition of “Magic to Do” from Pippin.
 Joined by the smooth and snappy group of dancers, it’s hard to contain the joy and charisma Iglehart brings to the stage.

 While each performance from this group of Broadway royalty was nothing short of spectacular, a few highlights of the production can be found below.